DrugAbuse.com - Powered by American Addiction Centers

 • Access to medical and mental healthcare services, when needed.

-Programs at residential rehabs or inpatient rehabs may differ in their level of structure, intensity, and duration of treatment depending on your treatment needs.
-There are several options to choose from so that you can find the live-in program that’s right for you:1,2,5
+Programs at residential rehabs or inpatient rehabs may differ in duration, intensity, and structure depending on your treatment needs.
+There are several options to choose from so that you can find the live-in program that’s right for you:1, 2, 3

-• Relatively low-intensity residential rehab programs: 24-hour structure and living accommodations with several hours of clinical services per week.
+• Residential rehab programs: There are relatively low-structured programs that offer 24-hour living accommodations with several hours of clinical services per week.

 • Short-term rehab programs: Often, the short-term focus at the start of any inpatient or residential rehab program will be on detox and withdrawal management, with preparation for additional post-detox treatment.
 Programs may differ in their level of structure, intensity, and duration of treatment.